Find a Lender-Approved Local Conveyancer in Wellington

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Do you have any advice for leasehold conveyancing in Wellington with the purpose of saving time on the sale process?
+Do you have any top tips for leasehold conveyancing in Wellington from the perspective of speeding up the sale process?

-• A significant proportion of the delay in leasehold conveyancing in Wellington can be avoided if you get in touch lawyers as soon as your agents start marketing the property and ask them to collate the leasehold documentation which will be required by the purchasers’ solicitors.
+• A significant proportion of the frustration in leasehold conveyancing in Wellington can be reduced if you instruct lawyers as soon as you market your property and ask them to put together the leasehold information needed by the purchasers’ solicitors.

 Last updated